Pre-Hispanic Symbols Found in a Mexican Tunnel Will be Reburied

 Aztec/Spanish Water Wars

-The meaning of some of the carved and embossed images is yet unknown and Raúl García, coordinator of a project to preserve the archaeological dike system, said that the images might have been executed by the indigenous people who lived in the pre-Hispanic towns of Ecatepec and Chiconautla.
+The meaning of some of the carved and embossed images is still unknown and Raúl García, coordinator of a project to preserve the archaeological dike system, said in 2019 that the images might have been executed by the indigenous people who lived in the pre-Hispanic towns of Ecatepec and Chiconautla.
 Supporting this hypothesis, archaeologists know that indigenous residents from both of these towns had worked on the construction of the dike.

 - Gruesome Remains of Aztec Skull Tower Discovered in Mexico Include Women and Children